JitterSystems/Shadow-Browser/README.md

 https://mullvad.net/en/download/browser/linux

-Place it in the same shadow-browser directory folder and then run this
+Place the mullvad-browser folder in the shadow-browser directory folder and then run this

     Permissions: chmod +x install.sh